Adrita-Khan/ExoplanetDetectionML/README.md

 ![Exoplanet Image](/Images/Hr8799_orbit_hd.gif)

+## Detection of Exoplanets with Machine Learning Techniques through Transit Light Curve Analysis
 *This project is ongoing and subject to continuous advancements and modifications.*

-**Exoplanet ML** is a machine learning project dedicated to the detection of exoplanets using transit survey-based light curves.
+**Exoplanet Detection ML** is a machine learning project dedicated to the detection of exoplanets using transit survey-based light curves.
 By leveraging advanced machine learning algorithms and feature engineering techniques, this project aims to enhance the accuracy and efficiency of exoplanet discovery.

 ![Light Curve](https://assets.science.nasa.gov/dynamicimage/assets/science/astro/exo-explore/2023/09/656348main_ToV_transit_diag.jpg?w=1536&format=webp&fit=clip&crop=faces%2Cfocalpoint)